Miller–Rabin primality test: Combining multiple tests

+This is only possible if n ≡ 1 (mod 4), and we pass probable prime tests with two or more bases a such that ad ≢ ±1 (mod n), but it is an inexpensive addition to the basic Miller–Rabin test.

 Deterministic variants

 Miller test

-The Miller–Rabin algorithm can be made deterministic by trying all possible a below a certain limit.
+The Miller–Rabin algorithm can be made deterministic by trying all possible values of a below a certain limit.
 Taking n as the limit would imply O(n) trials, hence the running time would be exponential with respect to the size log n of the input.
 To improve the running time, the challenge is then to lower the limit as much as possible while keeping the test reliable.

 If the tested number n is composite, the strong liars a coprime to n are contained in a proper subgroup of the group (Z/nZ)*, which means that if we test all a from a set which generates (Z/nZ)*, one of them must lie outside the said subgroup, hence must be a witness for the compositeness of n.
-Assuming the truth of the generalized Riemann hypothesis (GRH), it is known that the group is generated by its elements smaller than O((ln n)^{2}), which was already noted by Miller.
+Assuming the truth of the generalized Riemann hypothesis (which Miller, confusingly, calls the "extended Riemann hypothesis"), it is known that the group is generated by its elements smaller than O((ln n)^{2}), which was already noted by Miller.
 The constant involved in the Big O notation was reduced to 2 by Eric Bach.
-This leads to the following deterministic primality testing algorithm, known as the Miller test:
+This leads to the following primality testing algorithm, known as the Miller test, which is deterministic assuming the extended Riemann hypothesis: